I started Daring Ventures to share with others what I had found in my own journey. My passion is to see people free and flourishing.

 I was a pastor for 13 years before entering into this work full time.
 I have carried a shepherd's heart with me into the counseling world; I care deeply about my clients and their wellbeing and happiness.
 I have a special passion to work with couples who are stuck, who are trying to climb their way out of a deep hole — whether that's a pit of trauma, addiction, betrayal, or any other manner of wounding — to live in the light once again, or maybe for the very first time.

-My style of psychotherapy is an outgrowth of my training, my personality, and my own experience.
-I have extensive training in models of therapy based in attachment theory and interpersonal neurobiology, but also in executive and leadership coaching.
+My styles of psychotherapy and coaching are an outgrowth of my training, my personality, and my own experience.
+I have extensive training in models of therapy based in attachment theory and interpersonal neurobiology, but also in peak performance psychology and leadership coaching.
 My values of hope, humility, compassion, and courage are always with me.
 I wouldn't be who I am apart from my faith, which leads me to desire to show love in all I do.
-Together, these allow me to show up in the therapy office simultaneously direct yet gentle, firm yet friendly.
+Together, these allow me to show up with clients simultaneously direct yet gentle, firm yet friendly.
 Some of my clients, ribbing me for my propensity to hop out of my chair to the whiteboard to sketch a diagram of the brain or a theory of relational dynamics, have affectionally dubbed me "the pastorly professor."

 The people I work with can expect to feel both challenged and encouraged.
 I don't like wasting their time or money, so I help them find the pain and then push them to lay aside their defenses, face their fears, and make choices for a better, healthier, more fulfilling life — choices for connection, authenticity, accountability, and growth.